Glossary of Filtration terms

 EMULSIFICATION: A dispersion of one substance in the form of minute drops within another substance.

-EMULSION: A dispersion of fine liquid particles in a liquid stream which do not necessarily dissolve in each other but are held in suspension.
+EMULSION: A dispersion of fine liquid particles in a liquid stream which do not necessarily dissolve in each other is but are held in suspension.
 Many emulsions may be broken by coalescing if the liquids are immiscible.
 Emulsion stabilizers modify the surface tension of the droplets which makes coalescing difficult, if not impossible.

 ENTRAINED WATER: Discrete ware droplets carried by a continuous liquid or gas phase when water is immiscible with the liquid.
 It can be separated from the continuous phase by coalescing and gravity separation.
-Usually picked up in a system by condensation or a water washing used in process.
+Usually picked up in a system by condensation or a water washing used in the process.

 ENTRAINMENT: Mist, fog, or droplets of a liquid which is usually considered to be a contaminate when used in the filtration industry.